mastering-js/masteringjs.io/tutorials/node/html2pug.md

-To convert your HTML filles to Pug, you can use the [html2pug](https://www.npmjs.com/package/html2pug) and the [fs-extra](https://www.npmjs.com/package/fs-extra) npm packages.
+To convert your HTML files to Pug, you can use the [html2pug](https://www.npmjs.com/package/html2pug) and the [fs-extra](https://www.npmjs.com/package/fs-extra) npm packages.

 ```javascript
 const fs = require('fs-extra');